Her bike, unfortunately, looked like this:

 |Soon, I promise! (edited: here's the link!)|

 As is, it works for toting around one very tiny baby.
 Or today's passenger, a circa-1982 wooden unicorn.
-I can kind of squeeze a water bottle in there, which was the intended purpose, but Iris prefers to bring a friend anyway.
+I can kind of squeeze a water bottle in there, which was the intended purpose, but Little Sister prefers to bring a friend anyway.

 Anyway, isn't it cute?
 And she's big enough to ride it with the body right-side up now!